OSS-Java-Seminar-2023/OnlineTrainingSystem/README.md

 - **Progress Tracking**
   - Clients can fill out forms to track their progress, and the software calculates and monitors their improvements.
+  - Clients can visualize their fitness journey through dynamic charts that illustrate their measurements, offering an engaging and visually appealing representation of their progress over time

 - **Workout Plan Delivery**
   - Clients have the ability to download their training programs in PDF format.